|Acrolinx Server||5.1, 5.2, 5.3, 5.4|

 Choose What Type of Guidance to Work On

 Let's assume you've checked enough content.
 The next step is to choose what to work on.
 You can update your style and grammar guidance or you can update your word guidance.
 By the way, when we say "word guidance" we mean any guidelines that you have about specific words.
 How to spell them, when to use them, and when not to use them.
-Acrolinx provides a custom spelling dictionary and terminology database to help you implement your word guidance.
+Acrolinx provides a terminology database and spelling exception list to help you implement your word guidance.

 Click one of the two options: